PGT-Lab/PGT_Genotyping/README.md

 ![](https://raw.githubusercontent.com/ccmaues/pgt_images_github/refs/heads/main/05_QC.png)

 Quality control (QC) is critical in genetic studies to ensure data reliability by removing poor-quality samples and variants.
 This QC step was applied to avoid **false associations, population stratification bias, or spurious results**, compromising study validity.
-T the parameters values were the same as in RICOPILI pipeline, with the addition of relatedness filter.
+The parameters values were the same as in RICOPILI pipeline, with the addition of relatedness filter.

 <!---
 add refs here for QC
+again...
+No prunning??
 --->

 *Main Commands:*